ndanielsen/intro-python/README.md

-# Introduction to Python for Fun and Profit
+# Introduction to Programming with Python for Fun and Profit
 ## A Workshop to Get You Started Doing Great Things

 Author : Nathan Danielsen [@nate_somewhere](https://twitter.com/nate_somewhere)